telekom-mms/ansible-collection-acme/README.md

 ## Usage

-Role `acme_letsencrypt` for issuing certificates.
+Role `acme` for issuing certificates from a certificate authority which implements the ACME protocol.
-Please see [documentation](docs/role-acme_letsencrypt.md) for variables, usage and further information for all the different providers.
+Please see [documentation](docs/role-acme.md) for variables, usage and further information for all the different providers.

 ## License